We Define Neuropathy and Break Down the Types and Their Symptoms

 Symptoms of neuropathy will depend largely on what nerves and cells in the PNS have been negatively impacted.
 Neuropathy can affect:

-- Motor nerves responsible for muscle movement.
+- Motor nerves are responsible for muscle movement.

 Common neuropathy symptoms include: